ui + ux + accessibility

 CAPTCHAs pose accessibility challenges and should be reviewed carefully.
 If the use of a CAPTCHA is necessary, ensure it's working properly and doesn't become a blocker in general.

 As I stated, anytime someone engages with your website, it's an extension of your customer services.
-When users are faced with blockers or friction points in your product, this leads to frustration.
+When users face blockers or friction points in your product, this leads to frustration.
 Frustration leads to dissatisfaction, broken trust, and/or abandonment.
 Abandonment leads to lost revenue.

 While caring about the user experience and accessibility should be the focus, many only pay attention to money.
 So, if you care about the bottom line, take the time to invest in and improve the UX and accessibility of your products.
 Your future customers will thank you.